kunalagra/AndroidthonAttend/README.md

   arranges its children i.e the various views and layouts linearly (one after another) in a single column(vertically) or a single row(horizontally).

-  -Constraint Layout - ConstraintLayout provides you the ability to completely design your UI with the drag and drop feature provided by the Android Studio design editor.
-It helps to improve the UI performance over other layouts.
+  -Constraint Layout -  It helps to improve the UI performance over other layouts.
 With the help of ConstraintLayout, we can control the group of widgets through a single line of code.
 With the help of ConstraintLayout, we can easily add animations to the UI components which we used in our app.

   -RecyclerView :  A RecyclerView is an advanced version of ListView with improved performance.
 When you have a long list of items to show you can use RecyclerView.
 It has the ability to reuse its